-Notes: 1.
-Basemap: ESRI ArcGIS Online "World Imagery" map service.
-2. This map was generated in ArcMap on July 6, 2018.
-3. This is a color graphic.
+This map was generated in Archiap on September 13, 2016.
+This is a color graphic.
 Reproduction in grayscale may misrepresent the data.

-- A substation where the Facility's electrical output voltage will be increased from approximately 34.5 kV to the transmission line voltage of 230 kV via a step-up transformer; - Internal infrastructure including access roads and fencing; and - Temporary laydown areas for equipment staging during construction.
+- Internal infrastructure including access roads and fencing; and - Temporary laydown areas for equipment staging during construction.

-The Morris Ridge Solar Energy Center will have a nameplate capacity of about 175 MW{ac} (solar PV) and may include energy storage.
+The Morris Ridge Solar Energy Center will have a nameplate capacity of about 175 MWac (solar PV) and may include energy storage.
 It is expected to generate approximately enough electricity to meet the average annual consumption of over 25,000 New York households, based on average annual electric consumption of 10.77 MWh for New York State (EIA, 2016).
 Solar energy is most beneficial during the summer demand to meet air conditioning loads.
 Because it uses no fuel, it both offsets additional air pollution from burning fossil fuels and dampens the cost of power at this time of peak conventional power cost.
 Solar modules have followed the same cost pattern as many other electrical devices.
 Module costs have fallen significantly over the last 10 years, dramatically changing their role in wholesale power supply.

 The proposed Facility will have positive impacts on socioeconomics in the area through employment opportunities, specifically by generating temporary construction employment, a significant amount of which will likely be drawn from Livingston County and the regional labor market.
 Local construction employment will primarily benefit those in the construction trades, including equipment operators, truck drivers, laborers, and electricians.
 The average crew size for construction employment is estimated to be around 200 workers and could peak to around 400 workers.
 In addition, Facility operation will generate part-time employment and contracting service opportunities for electricians, operations managers, laborers and fencing contractors, and landscaping maintenance crews.
-An estimated six full-time jobs will be generated from operation of the Facility, with additional occasional work for landscaping and periodic maintenance and other incidental work.
-The Facility will also result in increased revenues to county, municipality and school district tax bases, purchase of local supplies and goods, and lease revenues to participating landowners.
+An estimated two full-time jobs will be generated from operation of the Facility, with additional occasional work for landscaping, periodic maintenance and other incidental work.
+A payment in lieu of taxes and community benefit agreement are being proposed to provide approximately \$400,000 in annual revenues to the Town of Mount Morris, Livingston County, and the Mount Morris Central School District.
+The final amount will depend on the conclusion of negotiations and the final size of the Project.
+Landowners hosting Facility infrastructure will also receive annual payments, and additional local revenues are possible through the purchase of construction materials, supplies, services and goods throughout the life of the Facility.